wangzaijin/md_test/README.md

     }

 ```
-**Note that:**
+Note that:
 - attachments specify how the robot will 'grasp' the object
-   + attach_trans and attach_orient is the transformation from the attached link to the robot end effector (i.e., represent the end effector in attached link frame).
+   + attach_trans and attach_orient(quaternion format) is the transformation from the attached link to the robot end effector (i.e., represent the end effector in attached link frame).
 + cartesian_constraint_coeff is a 6D vector that defines the DoF of baselink of attached object
    + [x_coef, y_coef, z_coef, r_coef, p_coef, y_coef]
    + Each coefficient constrains freedom of a DoF, where 0 refers to free and 1 refers to fixed.